narwhalacademy/zebra-crossing/README.md

 ## 👋🏾 Special thanks

-Special thanks to the students at the School of Journalism and Communication at the Chinese University of Hong Kong, and to [our GitHub contributors](https://github.com/narwhalacademy/zebra-crossing/graphs/contributors).
+Special thanks to the [CryptoHarlem](https://twitter.com/cryptoharlem) community, to the students at the School of Journalism and Communication at the Chinese University of Hong Kong, and to [our GitHub contributors](https://github.com/narwhalacademy/zebra-crossing/graphs/contributors).